Terms and Conditions

-B. Except as provided in sections 13D and 13E, Buyer shall not, without the prior written consent of the Seller: (i) disclose or reveal any of Seller’s Confidential Information to any third party; (ii) use any of the Confidential Information other than pursuant to and in accordance with performing this contract; (iii) copy, reverse engineer or disassemble any products, technology, software, database, operating system or tangible objects that utilize, embody or contain any portion of the Protected Information; or (iv) use Seller’s Protected Information for its own or any third party’s independent economic gain.
+B. Except as provided in Sections 13D and 13E, Buyer shall not, without the prior written consent of the Seller: (i) disclose or reveal any of Seller’s Confidential Information to any third party; (ii) use any of the Confidential Information other than pursuant to and in accordance with performing this Agreement; (iii) copy, reverse engineer or disassemble any products, technology, software, database, operating system or tangible objects that utilize, embody or contain any portion of the Confidential Information; or (iv) use Seller’s Confidential Information for its own or any third party’s independent economic gain.
 The period of confidentiality shall be indefinite with respect to Seller’s Confidential Information.

 C. Buyer shall apply security measures no less stringent than the measures that Buyer applies to its own like information, but not less than a reasonable degree of care, to prevent the unauthorized disclosure and use of the Confidential Information.

 D. Buyer may disclose Confidential Information received from Seller in the following circumstances: (i) disclosure to third parties to the extent that the Confidential Information is required to be disclosed pursuant to a court order or as otherwise required by law, provided that Buyer promptly notifies Seller upon learning of such requirement prior to disclosure and has given Seller a reasonable opportunity to contest or limit the scope of such required disclosure (including but not limited to making an application for a protective order); (ii) disclosure to nominated third parties under written authority from Seller of the Confidential Information; and (iii) disclosure to those within its organization having a need to know.